 This page will detail any appropriate campaigns and events run or supported by the IET which aim to encourage young girls and women in to engineering careers.

-To dispel engrained ideas of what a typical engineer ‘looks like’, the IET celebrated the 40th Young Woman Engineer of the Year Awards with a campaign to showcase engineering in a completely different light, dramatically highlighting the diverse career opportunities available in the industry through stunning and unexpected imagery.
+To dispel ingrained ideas of what a typical engineer ‘looks like’, in 2017 we launched a campaign to showcase engineering in a completely different light, dramatically highlighting the diverse career opportunities available in the industry through stunning and unexpected imagery.

 One of our most successful social media campaigns was #9percentisnotenough which launched in 2016 to highlight the fact that only 9% of the UK’s engineering and technology workforce were women.
 The campaign was recognised by several industry awards, picking up four accolades.